donotdespair/mcxs-report-template/README.md

 # mcxs-report-template

 This is a template repository for the Research Report for **Macroeconometrics**.
+You can use it to generate a website with your report such as the one at <https://donotdespair.github.io/mcxs-report-template/>

 ## Using the template